-Nelson Bay in Port Stephens is always amazing.
-I visited this region a few times: on a day trip and a weekend trip from Sydney and as excellent detours during a Sydney to Brisbane road trip on Australia’s East Coast.
-I always recommend Nelson Bay attractions to anyone who visits Australia.
+A visit to Nelson Bay in Port Stephens is always amazing.
+We came to this region a few times: on a day trip and a weekend trip from Sydney and as excellent detours during a Sydney to Brisbane road trip on Australia’s East Coast.
+I always recommend visiting Nelson Bay to anyone who comes to Australia.
 I’d be happy to go again.
-There are many things to do in Nelson Bay!
+There are many things to do in Nelson Bay and Port Stephens!

-I recommend spending a couple of days in Nelson Bay as there are many great things to do in the Port Stephens area.
+I recommend spending at least a couple of days in Nelson Bay as there are many great things to do in the Port Stephens area.
 If you don’t have much time and want to do it as a day trip from Sydney, bear in mind it’s a 2.5-hour drive.
 I’ve done the day trip from Sydney a couple of times, and it was a very long day.
 If don’t want to get tired from the journey, click here to view tours*.

 There are many reasons why the Nelson Bay/Port Stephens area is worth a visit, or actually a few visits.

 You’ll find in this article: